A Service Center for Raw Materials Testing

-The CASL Service Center offers a full range of chemical testing services for academia and industry.
-With capabilities that cover a wide range of instrumental and classical wet chemistry techniques, CASL’s services provide solutions to problems aimed at raw materials testing, chemical impurities, solvent testing and more.
+The Chemical Analysis and Spectroscopy Lab (CASL) acts as a service center, offering a range of chemical testing services to both academic and industry partners.
+From instrumental to classical wet chemistry techniques, our services provide solutions to challenges in raw materials testing, chemical impurities, solvent testing and more.

 - Environmental assessment of effluent streams, air quality and water quality

 - Identification of chemicals or contaminants in products for quality control

 - Thermo-analysis of wood, thin films, foams, gels, surfactants and biopolymers

 - Rheometric measurements of stress and strain in solid polymers

 - Dynamic mechanical analysis of the viscoelastic properties of materials

 - Klason lignin analyses of pulps and other lignocellulosic samples

 - Carbohydrate compositional analyses of pulps and other polysaccharides-based materials

 Fourier Transform Infrared Spectrometery (FTIR) – Perkin Elmer Frontier